nikhilp1234567/recursive-RL-social-media-post-optimizer/README.md

 - **CUDA errors**: Ensure you have compatible PyTorch and CUDA versions
 - **Memory issues**: Reduce batch sizes in the training configuration
 - **Generation quality**: Increase training epochs or improve your dataset quality

+to
+Remote-SSH: Connect to Host

+set up the pod

+run it

+ge ssh command and input into the remote-ssh thing